-One of the most daunting decisions to make for parents today is the school their child goes to.
+One of the most daunting decisions to make for parents today is the school their child would go to.
 This is because of two reasons - First, because it greatly influences the child’s upbringing and second, this lays the foundation for the child’s future success as a grown-up.

 As a parent, I have gone through the same trauma of school selection for my daughter after I moved back to India.
 In fact, the education setting is a bit more challenging in India that what I was used to in the UK.
-In my quest to find the perfect school for my daughter in India, I developed an approach to shortlist the top 10 schools most suited for her that I would like to examine more closely.
-This approach is a combination of my research on schools earlier in London and then in Gurgaon, visits to over a dozen schools, interaction with school admission staff, principals & teachers and experiences of parents of school going kids I have known over the years.
-This blog is my attempt to share my understanding and opinions to help parents cut through the clutter when putting together the list of best schools for their child.
+In my quest to find the perfect school for my daughter in India, I developed an approach to shortlist the top 10 schools most suited for her that I would like to scrutinize.
+This approach is a combination of my earlier research on schools in London followed by my visits to over a dozen Gurgaon schools, interaction with school admission staff, principals & teachers, and experiences of parents of school going kids.
+This blog is an attempt to share my understanding and opinions to help parents cut through the clutter when putting together the list of best schools for their child.

 [Other Recommended Read: Top 30 Preschools in Gurgaon]

 Below is my 5 step approach.
 While I used it in this order, the order is not important but getting across all five is.

 Step 1: Decide if you want to send your child to a boarding school?